trailheadapps/purealoe/README.md

 # Pure Aloe App

-Pure Aloe is a  sample application that demonstrates the power of the Salesforce Platform to build modern apps fast.
-It is a rebranded and anonymized version of the application showcased during the Dreamforce 17 developer keynote.
+Pure Aloe is a fictional agricultural and manufacturing company that grows aloe to make into soaps and lotions for retailers and consumers.
+This app helps them manage their harvests and ensure high yields of aloe with utilization of IoT tools.
+Once the aloe is grown, Platform Events are used to update manufacturers and retailers about stock.

 Find more details about this repository on the Salesforce Developer blog: